harishvc/tools/cmd/README.md

     3@a.com
     4@a.com

-###Question 3
-How can I test bash shell for "Shellshock" vulnerability?
+###Q3: How can I test bash shell for "Shellshock" vulnerability?

     #Source: http://arstechnica.com/security/2014/09/bug-in-bash-shell-creates-big-security-hole-on-anything-with-nix-in-it/
     $>env x='() { :;}; echo vulnerable' bash -c "echo this is a test"